COMP6248-Reproducability-Challenge/HOW-MUCH-POSITION-INFORMATION-DO-CONVOLUTIONAL-NEURAL-NETWORKS-ENCODE-/README.md

 FILE EXPLAIN

-images --> images for test
+images --> images using to evolution

 gt --> generated ground-truth